LATEST PODCAST : Episode 6 - From Bartending to L&D Leadership with Rory Coote

 Strengths of Disprz

-• Strong regional expertise in Asia and the Middle East.
+• Strong adoption in Asia and the Middle East with local language support and regional customer success expertise

 Strengths of Cornerstone